cqpancoast/ntupledicts/README.md

 import ntupledicts.ml.predict as ndmlpred
 ```

 Just like there are wrappers to create models, there are also wrappers to run them on data.
 These will create lists of probabilities of label predictions.

 ```python
 pred_labels = ndmlpred.predict_labels(GBDT, test_ds.get_data())
 ```

-`TrackPropertiesDataset`s are capable of storing predictions, previous ones of which can be accessed by label like so:
+`TrackPropertiesDataset`s are capable of storing predictions, previous ones of which can be accessed by label.

 ```python
 test_ds.add_prediction("NN", ndmlpred.predict_labels(NN, test_ds.get_data()))
 test_ds.get_prediction("NN")  # Tensorflow array of labels predicted by model NN
 ```

 There is also support for having a selector (or, in common speak, a set of cuts) predict labels.
-This is done like so:

 ```python
 some_track_property = "pt"  # a track property to cut on